Header Image 1

 Finance Health and Safety Committee

-The committee’s objectives include: ensuring fair and effective performance management and the effectiveness of leadership and management section of the school development plan; overseeing the financial performance of the school, making sure its money is well spent and ensuring financial probity.
-Due to the significant expenditure involved in approving the budget, business for this Committee in May is undertaken by the full board.
+The committee’s terms of reference include: ensuring fair and effective performance management and the effectiveness of leadership and management section of the school development plan; overseeing the financial performance of the school, making sure its money is well spent and ensuring financial probity.
+Due to the significant expenditure involved in approving the budget, business for this committee in May is undertaken by the full board.

 Behaviour, Attitude and Personal Development

-The committee’s objectives are to: improve attendance and behaviour for learning for all groups and strive for excellence; engage with stakeholders and remove barriers to learning; improve personal development and support delivery of these sections in the school development plan.
+The committee’s terms of reference include: improve attendance and behaviour for learning for all groups and strive for excellence; engage with stakeholders and remove barriers to learning; improve personal development and support delivery of these sections in the school development plan.

 Quality of Education Committee